 visible transmittance [vt].
 The ratio of visible light entering the space through the fenestration product assembly to the incident visible light, visible transmittance, includes the effects of glazing material and frame and is expressed as a number between 0 and 1.

+voltage drop.
+A decrease in voltage caused by losses in the wiring system that connect the power source to the load.

 walk-in cooler.
 An enclosed storage space capable of being refrigerated to temperatures above 32°F but less than 55°F that can be walked into, has a ceiling height of not less than 7 feet (2134 mm) and has a total chilled storage area of less than 3,000 ft2.